SEO vs Google Ads for Small Businesses (Honest Comparison)

 The Short Answer

-SEO and Google Ads aren't competing strategies.
-They solve different problems at different speeds.
+SEO and Google Ads solve different problems at different speeds.
 Asking "is SEO better than Google Ads?" is like asking whether a mortgage is better than renting.
 It depends on where you are.

 Google Ads puts you in front of customers today.
-You pay per click, the leads arrive immediately, and you can scale spend up or down on demand.
+You pay per click - that's why it's also called PPC (pay-per-click) - leads arrive immediately, and you can scale spend up or down.
 SEO takes months to build but delivers leads without a per-click cost, and the returns compound over time.

 I manage both channels for UK trade and service businesses.
 The pattern I see again and again: businesses start with ads because they need cash flow, then gradually shift budget toward SEO as organic rankings grow.
 The ones that get this transition right end up with customer acquisition costs their competitors can't match.